legal resources necessary to hold negligent facilities accountable.

 The incident involved an interview with a family member on February 15, 2018, who said that the resident “was transferred to the hospital and no notification was given.
 She and her husband went to visit [the resident and the resident] was not there.
 At this time, the facility told him that [the resident] was at the hospital.”

 The Administrator stated that “the facility made a mistake.”
 The Administrator stated that “I have talked to the family.”
 The resident “was brought into the facility from the hospital.
 On January 30, 2018, we transferred [the resident].
 There was no emergency contact in [the resident’s] record.”
 The Administrator “was aware of the hospital that [the resident] came from.”

 Do you believe that your grandparent, parent or spouse died prematurely or suffered serious injury while living at Heather Rehabilitation and Health Care Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Harvey.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Harvey.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our reputable attorneys to handle every aspect of your compensation claim against every individual or entity that caused harm to your loved one.
 Our years of experience in handling nursing home abuse recompense claims can ensure a successful resolution of your case.
 We accept every case involving nursing home abuse, wrongful death or personal injury through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.